 Copy an existing public instance to create a new instance.
 See best practice below.

 Rename the copied instance folder so that you can identify it as staging, for example

 magnolia-activation-keypair.propertiesfile from the author instance to the staging instance and all other public instances.
 The keypair file contains the private and public activation keys.
 This ensures that the staging instance can publish content forward.
 The file is in

 Configure your content staging instance as a public instance so that users cannot edit pages on it.
 The Pages app does not display the green edit bars on public instances.
 You typically don’t want reviewers to change content on the staging instance.
 While reviewers may need permission to log into the AdminCentral to review functionality such as new apps, they should not edit pages.
 The staging instance is intended for testing and approving only.
 If something is not correct, fix it on the author instance and publish again to staging for another test.

 Log into the author instance

-Configure the staging instance as a subscriber to the author.
+Configure the staging instance as a receiver to the author.

 Log into the staging instance.
 It’s a public instance but you can find AdminCentral at

-Configure production instances as subscribers to the staging.
+Configure production instances as receivers to the staging.